CapraRoyale/React-App-Demo---Memory-Game/README.md

 ### Instructions
 1. Click on an image of a hand sign
-2. continue clicking through each different hand sign
+2. Continue clicking through each different hand sign
 3. Be careful never to click the same sign twice